 Decentralization, or the lack of control by a central authority, is a key reason that cryptocurrencies like Bitcoin have attracted many committed users.
 However, the decentralized nature of Bitcoin is subject to growing discussion and suspicion.
 Some claim that most of the actual services and businesses built within the Bitcoin ecosystem are in fact centralized since they are run by specific people, in specific locations, with specific computer systems, and that they are susceptible to specific regulations.
 Individuals, companies or groups, as well as Bitcoin exchanges that own vast amounts of Bitcoins, can affect the market price of Bitcoin.
 Furthermore, mining equipment production and mining pool locations are becoming centralized.
 Some argue that the decentralized nature of cryptocurrencies is a fundamental flaw rather than a strength.
-The suspicion about the decentralized nature of Bitcoin may cause our customers to lose confidence in the prospect of the Bitcoin industry.
-This in turn could adversely affect the market demand for our Bitcoin mining machines and our business.
+The suspicion about the decentralized nature of Bitcoin mining machines and our business.
 For more details, see "-If any person, institution or a pool of them acting in concert obtains control of more than 50% of the processing power active on the Bitcoin network, such person, institution or a pool of them could prevent new transactions from gaining confirmations, halt payments between users, and reverse previously completed transactions, which would erode user confidence in Bitcoin."